 Who are the best Simpsons characters?
 Over the course of thirty years (has the animated series really been going on that long?)
 The Simpsons has introduced us to literally thousands of characters.
 Some are firm favourites.
 Others are forgettable duds who would have been better off doing a Poochie and heading back to their home planet.

 Still, we thought it would be fun to sit down and work out a list of the best Simpsons characters.
-We’ve gone through all of Springfield’s residents from Aaron A. Aaronson to Mr Zukowski, to bring you this exhaustive list from a catalogue of near countless yellow faces.
+We’ve gone through all of the residents of Springfield, from Aaron A. Aaronson to Mr Zukowski, to bring you this exhaustive list from a catalogue of near countless yellow faces.